stinkyBootsLLC/GuessTheMovie/README.md

 Just take it step by step, build a small part of the game first, test it and make sure it works and then continue to add more to it.

-Aaaand, whenever you reach a roadblock, head to the forum straight away, there are tons of other students and mentors there that will be more than happy to help.

-Download the movie list from here, and start coding.
-Good luck :)